btcjon/tv2mt4/readme.txt

+Various incoming webhook text messages in various short text message formats incoming.

+Our system then parses the messages to determine actions to take involving reading and updating airtable as well as sending messages to PineConnector service via webhook a raw body text.

 1. Updating the 'SnR' field:
    The application updates the 'SnR' (Support and Resistance) field in Airtable based on specific keywords found in the incoming webhook messages.
 When a message contains phrases like "enters Support" or "enters Resistance," the application identifies the symbol from the message and updates the corresponding 'SnR' field in Airtable to "Support" or "Resistance," respectively.
 If a message indicates that a symbol "is breaking," the 'SnR' field is cleared.